Docs

 Install the Express SDK

-To upgrade from the Clerk Node SDK to the Clerk Express SDK, uninstall the Node SDK by running the following command:
+To upgrade from the Clerk Node SDK to the Clerk Express SDK, run the following command to uninstall the Node SDK:

 terminal